Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Caveats discussion

 \subsection{The unclassified galaxies}

 First, we examined the impact of the unclassified galaxies on the observed trends.
-Figure~\ref{fig:fagn_hist} presents the normalized $f_{\rm PSF}$ distributions for the unclassified galaxies, which lie between the distributions of the non-merger controls and the mergers.
+Figure~\ref{fig:fagn_hist} presents the normalised $f_{\rm PSF}$ distributions for the unclassified galaxies, which lie between the distributions of the non-merger controls and the mergers.
 This intermediate positioning likely reflects their mixed composition.
 However, mergers remain dominant over unclassified galaxies, with significantly higher fractions in the range $f_{\rm PSF}=0.1$--$0.8$.
 To test whether unclassified galaxies influence the observed $f_{\rm merg}$-$f_{\rm PSF}$ trends, we analysed how the fraction of unclassified galaxies ($f_{\rm uncl}$) varies with $f_{\rm PSF}$.
 The results, shown in Fig.~\ref{fig:fmerg_fagn}, indicate that $f_{\rm uncl}$ remains roughly constant in both redshift bins, varying very mildly within the range $f_{\rm uncl}=0.3$--$0.4$.
 These findings suggest that unclassified objects do not significantly impact the relationship between major mergers and $f_{\rm PSF}$.
 Indeed, this result strengthens our overall conclusion that mergers are predominantly associated with relatively bright central point sources, serving as the primary mechanism for fuelling dominant AGN.

 We also investigated the role of unclassified galaxies in the mergers and AGN luminosity relation.
 Figures~\ref{fig:LPSF_hist} and \ref{fig:Lbol_hist} overlay the normalised $L_{\rm PSF}$ and $L_{\rm bol}$ distributions for unclassified sources.
 These comparisons indicate that major mergers primarily trigger the most luminous AGN, since they exhibit a significant excess compared to both non-merger controls and unclassified galaxies.
-Interestingly, unclassified galaxies show a distinct $L_{\rm bol}$ distribution, hosting some of the faintest DESI AGN.
 Furthermore, we computed $f_{\rm uncl}$ as a function of $L_{\rm PSF}$ for both redshift bins (Fig.~\ref{fig:fmerg_Lagn_phot}).
 The fraction remains relatively stable at 0.25--0.35 up to $L_{\rm PSF}=10^{43}\,\rm{erg\,s^{-1}}$, before decreasing to 0.2 for brighter AGN.
 These marginal variations do not alter the main finding that mergers play an increasingly significant role in fuelling the most luminous AGN.